🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-Task 1: The Chart below shows the percentage of males and females with higher education qualifications in five countries in 2001.
-Summarize the information be selecting and reporting the main features and make comparisons where relevant.
+The chart below shows information about the favourite subjects of 60 students from two schools, school A and school B. Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The bar chart below shows the proportion of males and females working in 6 sectors in 2020.
-Summarize the information by selecting and reporting on the main features, and make comparisons where relevant.
+The chart below shows the number of houses sold in 8 cities in the world for more than 5 Million US dollars in 2009 and 2014.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All